Deb Haaland: Caucus memberships

-Secretary of the Interior (2021–2025)
+U.S. Secretary of the Interior (2021–2025)

 Nomination and confirmation

 On December 17, 2020, incoming President Joe Biden announced that he would nominate Haaland as Secretary of the Interior.
-Before Biden nominated Haaland, many senior Democrats had voiced their support for her as Secretary of the Interior, including House speaker Nancy Pelosi, Majority Leader Steny Hoyer, and Senator Elizabeth Warren.
+Before Biden nominated Haaland, many senior Democrats had voiced their support for her as Secretary of the Interior, including House speaker Nancy Pelosi, House Majority Leader Steny Hoyer, and Senator Elizabeth Warren.
+Sunrise Movement, the climate-oriented political action group which supported her Congressional campaigns, continued their support by advocating for Haaland's nomination.
 Republican representatives Don Young and Tom Cole (a member of the Chickasaw Nation) also expressed their support for Haaland's nomination.

 Haaland sworn in as Secretary of the Interior by Vice President Kamala Harris.

-On March 15, 2021, Haaland was confirmed by the Senate 51–40, with four Republicans (Collins, Murkowski, Sullivan, Graham) voting to confirm.
+On March 15, 2021, Haaland was confirmed by the Senate by a 51–40 vote, with four Republicans (Susan Collins, Lisa Murkowski, Dan Sullivan, Lindsey Graham) voting to confirm.
 She is the first Native American Cabinet secretary in US history.
-(Note: Charles Curtis, who was a Kaw citizen and served as Vice President between 1929 and 1933, was the first ever Native American to serve in a United States Cabinet, but never served as a Cabinet secretary.)
 Her departure from the House triggered a special election in 2021.
 Haaland was sworn in on March 18, 2021, wearing a combination of traditional Laguna Pueblo regalia and a colorful ribbon skirt, custom-made for her by Agnes Woodward.
 She has brought Indigenous traditions to the role, often wearing Native jewelry and decorating her office with Native art.